zacBkh/zacBkh/README.md

 📸 I am also a professional videographer/photographer

-🤓 I wrote my first line of code at 15 years old, getting paid 25€ to create a superbasic .html file
+🤓 I wrote my first line of code at 15 y.o, got paid 25€ to create a superbasic .html file

 🌏 I have visited 62 countries and lived full-time in 4 of them